rancher/elemental-docs/versioned_docs/version-1.4/installation.md

 * [MachineRegistration](machineregistration-reference.md):
   This resource defines OS deployment details for any machine attempting to register.
-The machine registration is the entrance for Elemental nodes as it handles the authentication (based on TPM), the Elemental Teal deployment and the node inclusion into to the MachineInventory so it can be added to a cluster when there is a match based on a MachineInventorySelectorTemplate.
+The machine registration is the entrance for Elemental nodes as it handles the authentication (based on TPM), the OS deployment and the node inclusion into to the MachineInventory so it can be added to a cluster when there is a match based on a MachineInventorySelectorTemplate.
 The MachineRegistration object includes the machine registration URL that nodes use to register against it.